dwp/aws-analytical-dataset-generation/docs/cluster_config.md

 ### LLAP Configuration
 Hive 'Live Long and Process'

-A good description of LLAP:
+A good description of LLAP [Source](https://community.cloudera.com/t5/Community-Articles/Hive-LLAP-deep-dive/ta-p/248893):

 LLAP provides a hybrid execution model.
 It consists of a long-lived daemon which replaces direct interactions with the HDFS Data Node, and a tightly integrated DAG-based framework.
 Functionality such as caching, pre-fetching, some query processing and access control are moved into the daemon.
 Small/short queries are largely processed by this daemon directly, while any heavy lifting will be performed in standard YARN containers.